 Describe and map the land use suitabilities, and their classes, of the potentially affected area in accordance with the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).

-Describe and illustrate the usual agricultural use of the land of the project site and the surrounding area.
+Describe and illustrate the usual agricultural use of the land of the project site and the surrounding area, including any crop rotations.